 #4 Charlevoix City Marina

 Just 30 miles outside of Chicago lies the historic town of Charlevoix.
 This picturesque little town was once the summer vacation home for some of Chicago’s most notorious gangsters during the Prohibition era.
-Visitors can take a guided tour of the Colonial Club, home of the upper-class residents of the island’s turn of the century population.
-There are many places to stop and take in all the history of the area, or you can enjoy the day on the shores of Round Lake that connects to Lake Michigan.
-The town is filled with galleries, gift shops, and restaurants to enjoy.
+Visitors can take a guided tour of the Colonial Club, home of the upper-class residents of the island’s turn-of-the-century population.
+There are many places to stop and take in all the history of the area, or you can enjoy the day on the shores of Round Lake, which connects to Lake Michigan.
+The town has galleries, gift shops, and restaurants to enjoy.

 #3 Leelanau’s Suttons Bay Marina